-Forests undo me with their brilliance and clarity.
+Forests undo me with their brilliance and depths of clarity.
 Every forest has its own flavor, but each one I’ve come across has altered me forever.
 And no matter the thousand and one journeys I’ve taken among the trees, I’m always, always itchy to return…

 WISDOM OF WOOD